Feshider/SHAXOR/README.md

 # SHAXOR
 Symetric text and file encryption.
+This encryption is probably secure if you don't use same key two times.

 usage: shaxor.py [-h] -m MODE -i INPUT [-o OUTPUT]